Bitcoin is not only the oldest blockchain, it’s also the most popular as it sees hundreds of thousands of transactions every day.

 Rollups have already changed how we perceive on-chain transaction data, proof verifications, and how we execute transactions on-chain involving large amounts of data.

-They're just the latest in driving forward the discussion of how we store, read, and utilize data on-chain, especially in light of the Bitcoin Ordinals protocol.
+They're just the latest in driving forward the discussion of how we store, read, and utilize data on-chain.

 This, in turn, has lent another dimension to the Bitcoin scalability discussion, especially as developers are trying to create entire flywheel economies on the BTC blockchain.